jamesorr/jamesorr.github.io/_posts/2018-10-23-uncertainty.markdown

 Unfortunately, they are seldom reported because none of the packages have provided an uncertainty propagation feature.

-The few groups that have reported uncertainties have relied on different approaches and different input uncertainties, while in some cases assuming that sensitivities of calculated variables to input variables do not vary.
+The few groups that have reported uncertainties have rolled their own, relying on different approaches and different input uncertainties, while in some cases assuming globally uniform sensitivities of calculated variables to input variables.

 To allow such uncertainty propagation to become routine, the [OA-ICC](https://www.iaea.org/services/oa-icc) funded an effort to